 - Member selection through a pointer to function (.*)

-No, we do not require parameter for constructors.
+No, we do not require a parameter for constructors.

 This is a special constructor for creating a new object as a copy of an existing object.
-There will be always only on copy constructor that can be either defined by the user or the system.
+There will always be only one copy constructor that can be either defined by the user or the system.

-Base class is the most generalized class, and it is said to be a root class.
+The base class is the most generalized class, and it is said to be a root class.

 Operator keyword is used for overloading.